drogoganor/ColorPickerWPF/README.md

 Contains two color gradient images to sample from, and custom palette support.

-You can invoke it as a dialog using:
+You can invoke it as a dialog using: `ColorPickerWPF.ColorPickerWindow.ShowDialog(color);`

-`ColorPickerWPF.ColorPickerWindow.ShowDialog(color);`

-Or use the control itself in your application `ColorPickerWPF.ColorPickerControl`
+Or use the control itself in your application: `ColorPickerWPF.ColorPickerControl`

 ![screenshot](https://raw.githubusercontent.com/drogoganor/ColorPickerWPF/master/images/Picker2.png)
 > Second gradient picker image.